ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

     npm install chai --save-dev

 ### .gitignore

 The above commands will also create a `node_modules` folder in your project directory containing those dependencies.
 Following best practices, we'll want to keep the `node_modules` folder out of the git repository.

 We can do that by adding a `.gitignore` file to our project root, with the following contents.

     node_modules

+It also created `package-lock.json` containing a detailed description of all the dependences.
+We add this file to the control version:

+    git add package-lock.json

+### Writing the tests

 Continuing on, let's create a `test` directory to hold our tests.

+ As our
-As our primary module file is called `index.js`, within the `test` directory I will create a file by the same name -- a simple convention.
-Mocha will by default run all tests in this directory.
-Our test should look something like the following. *Note that I am using the `should` syntax provided by the Chai framework.
+primary module file is called `index.js`, within the `test` directory I will create a file by the same name -- a simple convention.

+Mocha will
+by default run all tests in this directory.
+Our test should look something like the following.

+*Note that I am using the `should` syntax provided by the Chai framework.
 Also note the use of `require` to pull in our module code into the test.*